 One of the goals of CBT is to introduce more balanced information that challenges the absolutes of core beliefs.
 This includes identifying exceptions when the way things happened was either inconsistent or not wholly consistent with those core beliefs.
 Challenging core beliefs is important because they often give rise to the cognitive distortions and negative automatic thoughts that we may experience on a day-to-day basis.

 Common themes for negative core beliefs including being defective in some way, being unlovable or unworthy, believing that abandonment is inevitable, being powerless, and needing to self-sacrifice.
-There is a longer list available from psychologist Dr. Henry Grayson.

 My own beliefs